zacanger/niddesa/text/generated-translations/cullaniddesa/12-chinese-google.md

 Because of that, the Lord said:

-"[World Zun: "Ruodu Gengni!"]
+"[Blessed One: "Ruodu Gengni!"]
 Please temper your cravings and regard detachment as a stable one,

 Picked up or rejected, don't be found anything. "